buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_ThermalLoad.md

+# Pset_ThermalLoad

 Properties for thermal loads of elements.
 <!-- end of short definition -->